A road trip across Australia’s Southern Forests

-A road trip to South West Australia had been on my list for the last 3 years.
-Finally a couple of weeks ago I made it.
-After a lay-over in Singapore I was back to Perth, which is, together with Melbourne my favourite Australian City.
+A road trip to South West Australia had been on my list for a long time.
+After a long flight layover in Singapore, I was back to Perth, which is, together with Melbourne, my favourite Australian City.

-My 10 day-road-trip across South West Australia has been an amazing trip.
-It was one of longest and also one of the most challenging solo road trips I had in Australia.
-Unfortunately due to bad weather I had to re-arrange my driving schedule a few times to be able to see as much as I could of the region in the time I had.
+My ten-day road trip across South West Australia has been truly fantastic.
+It was one of the longest and most challenging solo road trips I had in Australia.
+Unfortunately, due to bad weather, I had to re-arrange my driving schedule a few times to see as much as I could of the region in the time I had.

-In less than 10 days I drove on my own for over 1600 km and stayed in 6 different locations.
+I drove on my own for over 1,600 km in less than ten days and stayed in 6 different locations.
 I walked along some of Australia’s prettiest beaches and most ancient coastline landscapes.
-Ate the finest food of Australia and camped alone in a remote national park.
-Climbed huge sand dunes by four-wheel-drive and joined locals on a moving Anzac Cruise.
-Met friendly and welcoming people!
+I ate the most exquisite food in Australia and camped alone in a remote national park.
+Climbed massive dunes by four-wheel drive, joined locals on a moving Anzac Cruise, and met friendly and welcoming people!

-On this blog post I am going through the main activities and give you an overview of my road trip to the amazing South West Australian destinations.
-I hope this would be helpful for your future Itinerary Trip Planning in Australia.
+I am going through the main activities on this blog post and give you an overview of my road trip to the fantastic South West Australian destinations.

-To travel alone can be tiring.
-If you have a travel companion then it’s a no-brain road trip.
-If you decide to fly from Perth to Albany, you will then need to hire a car locally to be able to explore Albany and its surroundings.
+Travelling alone can be tiring.
+If you have a travel companion, then it’s a no-brain road trip.
+If you decide to fly from Perth to Albany, you will need to hire a car locally to explore Albany, WA and its surroundings.

-Here is a wrap up of my road trip across the Southern Forests also known as the Kwongan, home to some of Australia’s most iconic species and ancient landscapes.
+Here is a wrap up of my road trip across the Southern Forests of Western Australia, also known as the Kwongan, home to some of Australia’s most iconic species and ancient landscapes.
 Some may not know that the Southwest region formed when India broke away from Gondwana 120 million years ago.
-Since then it had a very stable climate for ten of millions of years which allowed to develop a botanical richness like no other part in the world.

-Albany – the jewel of South West Australia
+Visit Albany, the jewel Down South West Australia

-I only had 2,5days, though I could check out most of Albany attractions.
+I only had 2,5days, though I could check out most of the attractions.
 Here is a recap of my trip.

 Albany South Coast – The Gap – The Bridge and Whaling Cove

-The South Coast of Albany a.k.a. as the Torndirrup National Park is home to some iconic Albany attractions.
-I had planned half day but I would recommend a whole day here, as there are too many interesting places to visit and a few walking trails too.
+The South Coast of Albany, also known as the Torndirrup National Park, is home to some iconic Albany attractions.
+I had planned half-day, but I would recommend a whole day here, as there are too many exciting places to visit and a few walking trails.
 The Gap and the Bridge are the most visited landmarks.

 The Gap is a suspension platform (completed in April 2016) that allows visitors to peer through the sheer drop carved into massive granite boulders overlooking the ocean.

-The Natural Bridge, close by, is a bridge-shaped rock formation linking two main massive plateau.
-All around it’s all a massive rocky platform, it looks like an unreal astounding landscape.
+The Natural Bridge, close by, is a bridge-shaped rock formation linking two massive central plateaux.
+All around, it’s all a large rocky platform; it looks like an unreal astounding landscape.

-There are many hills and outlooks in town, the best Albany lookouts are from the Anzac Centre and Mt Clearance and Padre White.
-For the complete guide about my Albany Trip check the Rocky Travel blog page as there will be a special coverage about this South West Australian destination.
+There are many hills and outlooks in town; the best Albany lookouts are from the Anzac Centre and Mt Clearance and Padre White.

 Denmark Australia – Greens Pool and Elephant Rock

 I had heard a lot about Walpole and the Tree Top Walk.
-I liked the Giant of the Valley and the ancient Empire walk among giant Karri Tree and Tingle Tree forests (unique to this region) is very inspiring.
+I liked the Giant of the Valley, and the ancient Empire walk among giant Karri Tree and Tingle Tree forests (unique to this region) are very inspiring.

 A Pemberton Discovery Tour